SkoolNotes/Taproot/2020ENG201/KBhENG201HODEssayPlanning.md

     - ED (reverse the quote): He began acting on the charm, and Marlow wonders what the charm will do to him
 - Kurtz's charm charms on him
     - EH: Kurtz turned into a man of savagery by his attempted charm on the natives (stretcher quote better?)
-    - EI: "the horror, the horror"
+    - EI: "the horror, the horror" — charm manifested as a hidden vision — "the horror!"

 ***